usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _End of the Middle_, by Richard Dawson
 - _28 (Remaster 2025)_, by Tujiko Noriko, Aoki Takamasa
 - _Implosion_, by The Bug, Ghost Dubs
 - _TIMESOFPERIL_, by Sleep Sinatra
-- _HAYWARDxDÄLEK_, by dälek, Charles Hayward

 </details>

 <details>
 <summary>Albums I've been digging in the past month, according to Spotify:</summary>

+- _HAYWARDxDÄLEK_, by dälek, Charles Hayward
 - _Mercy_, by Armand Hammer, The Alchemist, billy woods, E L U C I D
-- _HAYWARDxDÄLEK_, by dälek, Charles Hayward
 - _Supreme Blientele_, by Westside Gunn
+- _Tranquilizer_, by Oneohtrix Point Never
 - _Stardust_, by Danny Brown
-- _Tranquilizer_, by Oneohtrix Point Never
 - _The Long Procession_, by Amia Venera Landscape
 - _The Night Green Side of It_, by R.A.P.
 Ferreira, Kenny Segal
 - _Forgetting Is Violent_, by Patrick Shiroishi